 Figure 3.1 presents the percentage of the population classified into extremely poor, poor and non-poor.
-It shows that Muhanga district is among the districts with a high percentage of extreme-poor and poor population categories.
-These categories combined represent 53.6% of the population in Muhanga.
+In Rusizi district, 45% of population are identified as poor and extreme-poor, ranking the district third within Western Province in terms of the lowest percentage of extreme-poor and poor population categories, after Nyabihu (28.6%) and Rubavu (35.8%).